augcos/GoBlockchainPoW/README.md

 You will be prompted to input a string as data for a new block.
 Once a new block has been proposed, you will see the mining process in the first terminal until a nonce appropiate to the difficulty is found and the block is attached to the blockchain.

 ### Using a HTTP conection
-In order to run the blockchain using a HTTP server, you will need to change the log.Fatal(runTcp()) line at the end of the blockchain.go file to log.Fatal(runHttp()).
+In order to run the blockchain using a HTTP server, you will need to change the log.Fatal(runTcp()) line at the end of the main.go file to log.Fatal(runHttp()).
 Then, launch the server and the blockchain using the command:
 ```
 go run main.go
 ```